urvil38/api.ai/README.md

 # Kubernetes-dialogflow

-In this project I demonstred how you could integret google assitance app using dialogflow to talk to the kubernetes api server.
+In this project I demonstred how you could integrate google assistance app using dialogflow to talk to the kubernetes api server.

 For example:
 ```